An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection: Introduction

-To summarize, our \textbf{contributions} in this paper are as follows: \begin{itemize} \item We implemented a static code analysis tool named \textit{DependExtractor} to extract dependencies between Java and Kotlin, addressing a gap that existing static code analysis tools cannot resolve regarding such dependencies. \item We demonstrated that the source files involved in Kotlin-Java interactions require undergoing more commits than those only involved in a single language.
-It also proves that the Kotlin-Java interface is actively changing. \item We identified seven common mistakes which cause bugs and maintenance effort in Kotlin-Java problematic interactions.
-These common mistakes can serve as a taxonomy and deserve developers' special attention. \end{itemize}
+To summarize, our \textbf{contributions} in this paper are as follows: \begin{itemize} \item We implemented a static code analysis tool named \toolDepend{} to extract dependencies between Java and Kotlin, addressing a gap that existing static code analysis tools cannot resolve regarding such dependencies. \item We demonstrated that the source files involved in Kotlin-Java interactions require undergoing more commits than those only involved in a single language.
+It also proves that the Kotlin-Java interface is actively changing. \item We identified nine common issues which cause bugs and maintenance effort in Kotlin-Java problematic interactions.
+These common issues can serve as a taxonomy and deserve developers' special attention. \item We implemented a tool called \toolName{} to proactively detect Kotlin-Java interaction issues, achieving an 80.0\% detection rate. \end{itemize}

-\textbf{Data Availability Statement}: The data and implemented tool can be accessed through this link~\cite{zenodo}.
+\textbf{Data Availability Statement}: The data and implemented tool can be accessed through this link \cite{zenodo}.